MohKamal/showcase/README.md

 To include files from the resources folder to your views, you need to use a tag :

-Assets : Main folder for all the resources, even images Styles : CSS folder
+Assets : Main folder for all the resources, even images.

+Styles : CSS folder.

-Scripts : Javascript folder
+Scripts : Javascript folder.

 ```html
 <!-- Adding resources url to style -->